 A coalition of 123 national, state, and local organizations from across the United States (U.S.) is calling on Congress to rescind President Trump’s executive order “Realigning USRAP.”
 The executive order has suspended the U.S. Refugee Admissions Program (USRAP) and frozen humanitarian assistance to millions of people needing assistance.
 The Feminist Majority Foundation, among the signatories, […]

-The Trump administration has begun transferring migrants to Guantánamo Bay, reviving one of the darkest chapters of U.S. immigration history.
-The decision to detain people, many of them fleeing violence and poverty, at a military base infamous for human rights abuses is nothing short of cruel and dehumanizing.
+The current administration has begun transferring migrants to Guantánamo Bay, reviving one of the darkest chapters in U.S. immigration policy.
+The decision to detain people, many of them fleeing violence and poverty, at a military base long criticized for human rights abuses raises serious legal and ethical concerns.
 Reports indicate that the first group of […]

 Judge Temporarily Blocks Trump From Ending Birthright Citizenship